By Ray Williams

-Donald Trump is a few steps from becoming a new kind of autocrat — an elected one.
+Donald Trump was a few steps from becoming an elected dictator.

 Trump’s specific policies aren’t the thing that most sets him apart from the rest of the field of GOP candidates.
 Rather, it’s his rhetoric and style.
 The way he reduces everything to black-and-white extremes of strong versus weak, greatest versus worst.
 His simple, direct promises that he can solve problems that other politicians are too weak to manage.

 And, perhaps most importantly, his willingness to flout all the conventions of civilized discourse when it comes to the minority groups that authoritarians find so threatening.
 That’s why it’s a benefit rather than a liability for Trump when he says Mexicans are rapists or speaks gleefully of massacring Muslims with pig-blood-tainted bullets: He is sending a signal to his authoritarian supporters that he won’t let “political correctness” hold him back from attacking the outgroups they fear.
 Trump has a classic authoritarian leadership style: simple, powerful, and punitive.

 There were plenty of signs that show Trump is attempting to make the U.S. into an authoritarian state, and some that frankly have echoes of a fascist nation.
 Here’s a few:

 Systematic attacks on the media.
 Often referring to the news media (except his news outlet, Fox News) as the “enemy of the people,” and “fake news,” there’s little doubt that Trump and his associates have repeatedly tried to intimidate mainstream media organizations, whether through tweets deriding the supposedly “failing” New York Times, the repeated references to the “Amazon Washington Post,” or White House chief strategist and former Breitbart head Stephen Bannon’s referring to media organizations as “the opposition party.”